Genivia/ugrep/README.md

             searched, the string ``(standard input)'' is written.
     -R, --dereference-recursive
             Recursively read all files under each directory.
 Follow all symbolic links, unlike -r.
-Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -R is specified.
 See also option --sort.
     -r, --recursive
             Recursively read all files under each directory, following symbolic links only if they are specified on the command line.
+Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -r is specified.
             See also option --sort.
     --depth=[MIN,][MAX], -1, -2, -3, ... -9, --10, --11, --12, ...
             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing into subdirectories.
 Note that -3 -5, -3-5, and -35 search 3 to 5 levels deep.
-Enables -R if -R or -r is not specified.
+Enables -r if -R or -r is not specified.
     -g GLOBS, --glob=GLOBS
             Search only files whose name matches the specified comma-separated list of GLOBS, same as --include='glob' for each `glob' in GLOBS.